-Cathay Pacific ticket mistake: First-class for $675
+Cathay Pacific mistake: 95% off first-class and business tickets

 It ended the tweet with the hashtags #promisemadepromisekept and #lessonlearnt.

 Word of the deep, deep discount spread like wildfire across the Internet with travel bloggers such as Gary Leff, who was exuberantly posting of the deal on New Year's Eve.
 The travel blog One Mile at a Time was all over the "insanely low" offer, discovering a $675 business-class deal from Da Nang to New York's JFK Airport.
+For comparison, that same business-class flight could cost you about $16,000 if booked on Thursday, January 3.
+That $675 was a more than 95% discount in price.
+Other flights during the accidental deal weren't a whole lot more -- with One Mile reporting a trip from Hanoi to New York for just $1,100 in business class and a first-class seat from Hanoi to Vancouver for $988.

 Are you bummed you missed out on the deal, which is now closed?
 Well, there are still some great bargains out there (we can't tell if they're mistakes or not).